 Conflict Can Allow Fisheries to Rebound

 Conflict can also relieve fishing pressure when it occurs near fishing grounds.
 During the World Wars, commercial fishing all but ended in the Northeast Atlantic because of the presence of hostile navies.
 Afterwards, fish stocks that had been in decline saw increases in fish size and catch.
 Indirectly, fishers may leave the fishing sector if they are recruited into guerilla groups, as happened in Sri Lanka by the Liberation Tigers of Tamil Eelam.
 This is most likely to happen in places where rebel groups offer higher salaries than that earned from fishing.
-Naval blockades can also stifle fishing activity, as witnessed right now in Yemen, Somalia, and Somaliland.
+Naval blockades can also stifle fishing activity, as witnessed right now in Yemen, and the Somali region.

 What is temporarily good for the fish is not usually temporarily good for people.
 The reduction in fishing can reduce food and job security.
 However, some research suggests fish catch quickly rebounds after conflict begins, so the negative effects on fishers might be short-term.
 But stalled fisheries ultimately will fuel the conditions that cause conflict or, at a minimum, exacerbate the negative effects of conflict on societies.

 The complicated links between fisheries and conflict means impacts can go either way: fisheries can make conflict worse or better, and conflict can make fisheries worse or better.
 The result depends on other conditions on the ground, timing, and location of the conflict.
 But the result is not pre-ordained.
 Governance mechanisms to promote sustainable fisheries, to create cooperative management mechanisms, and to support alternative livelihood programs are essential for preventing conflict and mitigating the impacts on fishing communities when conflicts erupt.